apprunjs/apprun-docs/docs/component.md

   </div>
   update = {}
 }
 ```

-But, you are not forced into the nested component structure.
+You are not forced into the nested component structure.
 Sometimes, mounting components are more flexible.
 Please read this post, [Redux vs. The React Context API vs. AppRun](https://medium.com/@yiyisun/redux-vs-the-react-context-api-vs-apprun-f324bee8cbbf).

 ## Component Events